-≅550
+≅860

 Measurements

+Sociodemographic information

+Sociodemographic information including age, sex, gender, educational level, employment status, and previous psychiatric history will be self-reported.

-Internalizing symptoms
+Depressive symptoms

-Internalizing symptoms of participants will be assessed by the 64-item Inventory of Depression and Anxiety Symptoms (IDAS; Watson et al, 2007).
-Each item assesses the presence of an internalizing symptom in the past two weeks, rating on a Likert-5 scale (1=not at all, 5=extremely).
+Depressive symptoms of participants will be assessed by the 20-item general depression and dysphoria subscale from the Inventory of Depression and Anxiety Symptoms (IDAS; Watson et al, 2007).
+Within the scale, item on suicidality (item 7) will not be administered for ethical concerns.
+Each item assesses the presence of an depressive symptom in the past two weeks, rating on a Likert-5 scale (1=not at all, 5=extremely).
 The IDAS is a multi-dimensional instrument designed to assess major depression and relevant anxiety disorders.
-The scale has two broad scale (General depression and dysphoria) and can be further reduced into ten specific symptom scales, including lassitude, insomnia, suicidality, appetite loss, appetite gain, ill-temper, well-being, social anxiety, panic, and traumatic intrusion.
+The subscale used in this study can yield two scores representing general depression and dysphoria.
 Results yielded can be grouped into higher-order structures following the HiTOP system (Kotov et al, 2017).
 Higher scores in IDAS indicate more severe symptoms.

 Paranoid thoughts

 Paranoid thoughts will be assessed by the revised Green et al. Paranoia Thought Scale (R-GPTS; Freeman et al, 2021), a self-report measure designed for both clinical and non-clinical populations.
 The 18-item scale assesses ideas of reference (part A) and ideas of persecution (part B), rating on a Likert-5 scale (0=Not at all, 4=Totally).
 The total score of part A ranges from 0 to 32 while that of part B ranges from 0 to 40.
 Higher scores in R-GPTS indicate greater levels of paranoid thoughts.
 The R-GPTS is also considered HiTOP-friendly assessing the cognitive or perceptual dysregulation according to a recent study (Wendt et al, 2021).

-Rumination
+Repetitive negative thinking

-Rumination will be assessed by the Perseverative Thinking Questionnaire (PTQ) (Ehring et al., 2011).
+Repetitive negative thinking will be assessed by the Perseverative Thinking Questionnaire (PTQ) (Ehring et al., 2011).
 The 15-item self-report questionnaire measures frequency of content-independent repetitive negative thoughts, rating on a Likert-5 scale (0=never,4=Almost always).
 The total score of the PTQ ranges from 0 to 60.
 Higher scores in PTQ indicate more frequent ruminative responses to negative experiences.

 Measures of Interpretation Bias